-Therapeutic activities/interventions utilised by nga kaiwhakaora ngangahau/occupational therapists may include (but are not limited to):
+Therapeutic activities and interventions utilized by nga kaiwhakaora ngangahau/occupational therapists may include (but are not limited to):

 – Individual whakaora ngangahau/occupational therapy interventions, such as opportunities to trial participation in occupation in a range of environments; direct support with access to occupation; and sensory modulation